Brian1226/Priority-Queue/Specification.md

 ## Triggers

-* The user clicks on the "Create task" option within the note
+* The user clicks on the "Create new task" option within the note

 ## Primary Sequence